MatthewWagstaff/matthew-wagstaff-cyber-portfolio/README.md

 This portfolio shows the hands-on work I’ve been doing to build practical SOC skills, including alert triage, incident investigation, vulnerability assessment, and threat analysis.

-It focuses on understanding how security events occur, how to investigate them properly, and how to respond in a clear, structured way that reflects real SOC workflows.
+It reflects how I approach identifying, investigating, and responding to security events in a structured and practical way.
 ---

 ## 📁 Portfolio Index